Possession with Intent to Sell

 The defense position is that the State is stretching the facts to allege that these individuals actually had possession with an “intent to sell” as opposed to just as opposed to just being drug dependent individuals in possession of drugs for their own consumption.
 In these situations, our objective is to verify that the individual is indeed a drug dependent individual often through a substance abuse evaluation.
 Then we would get the client started with some form of drug treatment program as soon as we can.
 Positive treatment updates and reports that the client is making progress towards getting off of drugs will go a long way towards getting a positive resolution of the charges in these cases.
 Armed with successful treatment reports often we can work with the State to negotiate to drop the possession with intent charges down to the less serious misdemeanor possession crimes or alternatively we can apply for the drug education program which if completed would result in a dismissal of all the charges.
 If you are a drug dependent individual who has been charged with possession with intent to sell then contact a Stamford criminal defense lawyer for a free initial consultation to go over all the facts and circumstances of your case and let us develop a defense plan to resolve the allegations you are facing.Large Scale Drug Dealers Who Have Been Arrested and Charged with Possession with Intent to Sell

 In many situations we are representing clients who have been apprehended with large quantities of drugs and paraphernalia which are clearly in the range of possession with intent to sell based upon the large amount of narcotics involved.
 Very often in these cases the Police will throw the book so to speak at these clients and seemingly charge them with every drug crime statute on the books.
 So, in these situations it is not uncommon to see allegations of operation of a drug factory, sale, possession, possession within 1500’ of a school or housing project and others all lumped together along with possession with intent to sell.
-In 25 years of experience defending the rights of individuals charged with violation of drug crimes we have in some instances represented individuals who have been apprehended with very large quantities of narcotics.
+In more than 30 years of experience defending the rights of individuals charged with violation of drug crimes we have in some instances represented individuals who have been apprehended with very large quantities of narcotics.

 Obviously in these cases we need to employ different defense tactics to obtain a favorable result for our clients than in the other situations that I have discussed.
 When the State’s Attorney has a client facing these kind of allegations often they will look to coerce clients into accepting plea offers which involve significant periods of incarceration.
 If the facts and circumstances of the case do not warrant this kind of outcome I am prepared to stand up against the State and fight hard on behalf of my clients to obtain a just and fair resolution of their cases.
 As with any drug crime defense case the defense strategy must be based upon the specific facts of the individual case in question.
 We start with an in depth review of all of the circumstances surrounding the arrest.
 Often in drug crimes the officers will act hastily and overlook basic Police procedures which lead to violation of constitutional rights of the accused.
 In these situations we will act to file motions to suppress evidence obtained in violation of your Constitutional rights.